K0F/wavkit/README.md

 ## Features

 * **X11 HID Capture:** Captures the HID user actions using the X11 library.
 Currently only selects and captures the primary screen for user actions.
 Multi-monitor support could be added.
-* **FM Modulation:** Encodes mouse X and Y coordinates as an FM signal.
+* **FM Modulation:** Encodes mouse X and Y coordinates as two separate FM signals.
 The carrier frequency and modulation index are configurable.
-Other carrier is used for keystrokes.
+Other carrier is used for keystrokes. (mouseclick to be added)
 * **PCM WAV Encoding:** Encodes the modulated audio signal as a PCM WAV file.
 Sample rate and bit depth are configurable.
 * **Listen Mode:**  Plays back the recorded audio file and repeats original instructions.
 * **Mono WAV output** All the frequencies are stored in MONO sound... of course you can already think of STEREO giving more options.